Hard Love (album)

-Hard Love is the sixth studio album by American Christian rock band Needtobreathe, released on July 15, 2016, through Atlantic Records.
+Hard Love (styled H A R D L O V E) is the sixth studio album by American rock and alternative band Needtobreathe, released on July 15, 2016, through Atlantic Records.

-Hard Love garnered three singles including "Happiness", "Testify", and "Great Night".
+Hard Love yielded three singles: "Happiness", "Testify", and "Great Night".

 Background and recording

 Hard Love was produced by Dave Tozer, Ed Cash, Jon Levine, Ido Zmishlany and co-produced by the band.
 The album was recorded at Plantation Studios in Charleston, South Carolina, Night Fox Studio and Germano Studios in New York, NY.

 Promotion

 In support of the album, the band went on a "Tour De Compadres 2016" that began on August 17, 2016, and concluded on November 12, 2016.
 The tour included 53 stops across the United States.

 Critical reception

 Hard Love received mostly positive reviews from music critics.
 AllMusic's Neil Z. Yeung rated the album four out of five stars and calls it "cleverly crafted praise music."
 Chris Major of TheChristianBeat.org rated the album 4.4 out of 5 and writes, "(the album) packs both energy and encouragement into its forty minute runtime.
 With diverse sounds and deep thought poured into each song, NEEDTOBREATHE does not hold back has outdone itself once again.
-H A R D L O V E is easily worth a full listen-through from both fans and new audiences."
+Hard Love is easily worth a full listen-through from both fans and new audiences."
 Jesus Freak Hideout's Christopher Smith rated the album three and a half stars out of five and calls it "a solid record."